 - Unseen (helpline for anyone with concerns or questions about modern slavery) – 08000 121 700.

-If you are concerned about the welfare of a child or children you can report this to The Devon Childrens and Families Partnership or for adults you can report this to Safeguarding Agencies.
+If you are concerned about the welfare of a child or children you can report this to The Devon Childrens and Families Partnership or for adults you can report this to Devon Safeguarding Adults Partnership.

 Public authorities have a Statutory Duty to Notify the Secretary of State of any individual identified in England and Wales as a suspected victim of slavery or human trafficking.